THRIVE POLICY & ADVOCACY Initiative

 - To advocate for positive change by harnessing collective wisdom and power of the group

-Each group will meet monthly at the specified time and location - no RSVPs required!
+Each group will meet monthly at the specified time and location.
 Thrive anchors will submit monthly summaries and Thrive will create a monthly advocacy and policy newsletter to benefit the community.

 Archived monthly policy and advocacy newsletters: